 The Indenture provided for three put dates that allowed the holders of the Notes to redeem the Notes prior to their 2012 maturity date.
 The first two put dates passed unexercised.
 The third put date was July 13, 2010.
 In connection with ongoing negotiations to restructure the Notes, the Company entered into Supplemental Indenture No. 1, which granted the Noteholders a fourth put date that commenced on June 13, 2010 and expired on September 13, 2010.
-In exchange for the fourth put date, the Noteholders separately agreed they would not exercise their put option for the third put date and they would not exercise their put option for the fourth put date grief or the fourth put date and they would not exercise their put option for the third put date and they would not exercise their put option for the fourth put date could exercise such put options at any time upon the occurrence of certain events.
+In exchange for the fourth put date, the Noteholders separately agreed they would not exercise their put option for the third put date and they would not exercise their put option for the fourth put date prior to September 1, 2010; provided, however, the Noteholders could exercise such put options at any time upon the occurrence of certain events.